Shanghai2017/spfx-extensions/src/extensions/videoMenu/README.md

 3. Because we are changing the manifest file.
 We need to stop and server and re-launch it to reflect the changes.
 Refresh the **Videos** list page with test query string.
 You should see the QR Code command with a fancy icon.

+## Step 4

+1. Run `npm install --save qrcode` to install the [QRCode](https://www.npmjs.com/package/qrcode) NPM package.

+2. Update the `onListViewUpdated` method to make the QR Code command is visible only when there is one item selected.

+3. Implement the `QRCodeDialog` to convert the video URL to QR Code and show it in the dialog.

+4. When click on the QR Code command, show `QRCodeDialog`.

 ## Credits

 This extension is using some icons from [Icon8](https://icons8.com/).
 They are licensed under [Creative Commons Attribution-NoDerivs 3.0 Unported](https://creativecommons.org/licenses/by-nd/3.0/).
 Read its license [here](https://icons8.com/license).